erpranjalmishra/heliXom/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU LESSER GENERAL PUBLIC LICENSE Version 2.1, February 1999 .
 See the [LICENSE](LICENSE) file for details.

 ## Contact